dcnieho/GlassesViewer/manual.md

 ![](screenshots/004.png)

 Finally select the recording and click "Use selected recording".
+Note that you cannot manually add recordings to a project by copying recording folders into a project.
+In this case you should instead directly select a recording folder for glassesViewer to open.

 ![](screenshots/005.png)